citp/privacy-policy-historical/w/wo/wow/wowko.com.md

-> *The following text is extracted and transformed from the wowko.com privacy policy that was archived on 2010-09-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100905184608id_/http%3A//www.wowko.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the wowko.com privacy policy that was archived on 2011-05-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110519005138id_/http%3A//www.wowko.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | Wowko.com
+# Wowko Privacy Policy | Wowko.com

+**Buy WoW Gold** at Wowko.com. we offer cheap wow gold,ffxiv gil and other virtual currencies with 100% safe.

+Using illegal powerleveing/gold may suffer the risk of gaming account termination.

   * About Privacy
-  * WOWKO.COM Privacy Policy
+  * WOWKO Privacy Policy
   * INFORMATION COLLECTION AND USE
   * DATA SECURITY